kevinakasam/AfterburnerEnder3/README.md

   * 1x M3x30mm (to mount the housing)
 * #### Afterburner
   * Please use Voron sourcung guide: https://vorondesign.com/sourcing_guide (Click on the Afterburner sheet at the bottom)
+  * **I'm using a 23mm nema.
+If you want to use a 20mm one you have to modify the parts!**
 * #### Afterburner 5015 Mod
   * Please check Gregs page: https://github.com/Greg191134/Voron/tree/master/Afterburner%20Optimisation